Indian cricket team in Australia in 2003–04

-India's 2003–04 tour of Australia was composed of seven first-class matches, including four Tests.
+This Border–Gavaskar Trophy was composed of seven first-class matches, including four Tests.
 India also participated in an ODI tri-series with Australia and Zimbabwe.
-The Test series was drawn 1–1, and India retained the Border-Gavaskar Trophy because of their victory in the Trophy's previous contest.
-In the 2003-04 series' Adelaide Test, Rahul Dravid scored a double century, securing a famous win for India.
+The Test series was drawn 1–1, and India retained the Border–Gavaskar Trophy because of their victory in the Trophy's previous contest.
+In the 2003–04 series' Adelaide Test, Rahul Dravid scored a double century, securing a famous win for India.
 Sachin Tendulkar scored 241* in Sydney, which up until that point in his career was his highest score in a Test match.
-The innings has been marked as the 2nd Best batting in Test match after 400* by Brian Lara.
-In 2004 Sydney test, Sachin played all his shots & scored runs in Onside & Legside of the wicket, avoiding Offside & his famous Cover Drive shot in the whole innings of nearly 400 balls.
 Captain Sourav Ganguly made his first test century against Australia, a 144 in Brisbane that gave his team a lead of 86 after they were in trouble.
 VVS Laxman played consistently well throughout this series, most notably his contribution in the Adelaide test is well remembered.
 This series was also the last for Steve Waugh, who had captained Australia to a record equalling 16 consecutive test match victories and had 41 victories in 57 Tests.